jbrooksuk/ImprovedSQL/README.md

-# Improved Sublime Text SQL.tmLanguage
+# Improved SQL for Sublime Text
 It adds a whole bunch of extra syntax which is missing from the default file.

 # Copyright